On reliable computation by noisy random Boolean formulas: Noisy growth processes and main results

-In addition to its direct interpretation that above $\epsilon(k)$ (see Figure \ref{fig:2}) the noisy process (\ref{eq:ProbOfF}) is \emph{ergodic} and has only one stationary solution, the result of Theorem \ref{theorem:1} also has consequences for computation in noisy random formulas.
+In addition to its direct interpretation that above $\epsilon(k)$ (see Figure~\ref{fig:2}) the noisy process~(\ref{eq:ProbOfF}) is \emph{ergodic} and has only one stationary solution, the result of Theorem~\ref{theorem:1} also has consequences for computation in noisy random formulas.
 A feature of noisy formulas, which is essential for reliable computation, is their greater depth due to the presence of correcting $\epsilon$-noisy gates~\cite{Pippenger:RC}.
 This correction operation can be seen as a procedure which reduces the entropy, but in our case of very deep ($t\rightarrow\infty$) random formulas the entropy is at its maximum when $\epsilon>\epsilon(k)$.
-Thus any computation, even as simple as computing identity function, can not be performed reliably in this regime.
+Thus any computation, even as simple as computing the identity function, can not be performed reliably in this regime.

-For odd $k$ our result for the bound $\epsilon(k)$ is exactly equal to the \emph{exact} threshold for reliable computation by general $k$-ary formulas~\cite{Hajek:MTN,Evans:MTNK}.
+For odd $k$ our result for the bound $\epsilon(k)$ is exactly equal to the \emph{exact} threshold\footnote{Notice that as the index $i$ runs over the same (all) input choices for all $k$ Boolean functions $\rmf_1,\ldots,\rmf_k$ in Equation~(\ref{eq:ProbOfF}), hence the gate entries used to generate new functions are not statistically independent and our result cannot be directly mapped onto the framework of~\cite{Evans:MTNK}.} for reliable computation by general $k$-ary formulas~\cite{Hajek:MTN,Evans:MTNK}.
 It is not clear however if this threshold is also exact, i.e. any Boolean function can be computed for $\epsilon\in(0,\epsilon(k))$ with the error $\delta<1/2$, for randomly generated formulas.
-For even $k>2$ this threshold is not known, but our result suggests that for balanced gates $\alpha$ it can not exceed the bound $\epsilon(k)$ of Theorem \ref{theorem:1}.
-Furthermore as $k\rightarrow\infty$ the $\epsilon(k)$ approaches $1/2$ as $1/2-\epsilon(k)=O(1/\sqrt{k})$, this is follows from the Stirling's approximation of $b(k)$, which is in agreement with the bound computed in~\cite{Evans:SPNC} for general formulas.
+For even $k>2$ this threshold is not known, but our result suggests that for balanced gates $\alpha$ it can not exceed the bound $\epsilon(k)$ of Theorem~\ref{theorem:1}.
+Furthermore as $k\rightarrow\infty$ the $\epsilon(k)$ approaches $1/2$ as $1/2-\epsilon(k)=O(1/\sqrt{k})$, this follows from the Stirling' s approximation of $b(k)$, which is in agreement with the bound computed in~\cite{Evans:SPNC} for general formulas.